 This privacy notice only covers how we collect and use your personal data.
 There may be instances where our website links to other websites which aren’t under our control.
 Therefore, when following external links it is best to check third party privacy policies to be clear on their collection, processing and use of your information.

 A) Personal information

-We will collect personal information from you when you join the Society, make an event booking with us, fill out one of our forms (for example to apply for a grant, teacher training scholarship or accreditation), submit an enquiry about our Collections, submit work to one of our publications or send us any correspondence.
-If you are a Fellow or member of the Society, we will also collect personal information when you submit a claim for expenses, make a nomination (for example for the Society’s Medals and Awards or Council elections), or join one of our committees.
+We will collect personal information from you when you join the Society, make an event booking with us, fill out one of our forms (for example to apply for a grant or accreditation), make a donation, submit an enquiry about our Collections, submit work to one of our publications or send us any correspondence.
+If you are a Fellow or Member of the Society, we will also collect personal information when you submit a claim for expenses, make a nomination (for example for the Society’s Medals and Awards or Council elections), or join one of our committees.